 Why do you need a brand guide for hotels and restaurants?

 Each business is different, but each requires a brand identity and image so that people can identify it across all channels, both physically and digitally.
 When we speak of the hotel industry, a brand guide plays a quintessential role in making your hotel different and appealing to tourists, visitors, and potential customers than others.
 If you don’t follow certain brand guidelines you will never be able to make a lasting impression in the market, nobody will recognize you, and nobody will remember it.

 Let us understand the components of a brand guide with examples:

-Brand voice is the message that the brand wants to deliver and establish in the market and especially in the eyes of the customers.
-A good example of changing brand voice came from the Ritz-Carlton Hotel Company in 2015 when they revealed a new logo and brand voice and promoted it across all channels to meet their guests.
+Brand voice is the message that the brand wants to deliver and establish in the market, especially in the eyes of the customers.
+A good example of a changing brand voice came from the Ritz-Carlton Hotel Company in 2015 when they revealed a new logo and brand voice and promoted it across all channels to meet their guests.
 They made this change after 32 years.

 Let’s work together

 Get a free consultation and let us know your restaurant and hotel business idea to turn it into an amazing digital asset.